 - Acidic soil with a low level of beneficial microbes

-Thatch isn’t always a lawn menace: A thin layer of thatch (less than half an inch thick) is healthy for your lawn.
+Thatch isn’t always a lawn menace: A thin layer of thatch (less than half an inch thick) is healthy for your lawn grass.

-4. It gives soil a nutrient boost: Earthworms incorporate organic matter from thatch into the soil, increasing soil’s nutrient density.
+- It gives soil a nutrient boost: Earthworms are beneficial organisms that incorporate organic matter from thatch into the soil, increasing soil’s nutrient density.